 Skip to main content

-Japanese Lecturer Yoshiko Jo Takes the Stairs Empire State Building
+Japanese Lecturer Yoshiko Jo Takes Stairs at Empire State Building

 Yoshiko Jo

-Yoshiko Jo (left) is visible at the start of the race in this Reuters video.
+Yoshiko Jo (left) is visible at the start of the race.

 Lecturer in Japanese and seasoned runner Yoshiko Jo participated in the annual Empire State Building run-up earlier this month, racing 1,576 steps from the lobby to the outdoor observation deck of one of the country's most iconic buildings.
 Jo belongs to an exclusive group of 60 women, and 200 total, who were selected from all over the world for the arduous run.